 The management fees have not been accrued since June 2009, as following the redemption of shares in the underlying class of the Master Company the Investment Manager is no longer acting for or charging fees to the company.
-As a result, there were no management fees charged during the year (2009: US\$3,378).
+As a result, there were no management fees charged during the year (2010: US\$ Nil).

-Included within the management fees payable are amounts due to the former Investment Manager of the Company in respect of unpaid management fees from prior periods.
-The amount due as at 31 December 2010 is US\$146,733 (2009 US\$146,733).
+Included within the management fees payable at 31 December 2010 were amounts due to the former Investment Manager of the Company in respect of unpaid management fees from prior periods.
+The amount due as at 31 December 2010 was US\$146,733.
+This amount was repaid during the year ended 31 December 2011.

-to and forming part of the financial statements for the year ended 31 December 2010 (continued)
+to and forming part of the financial statements for the year ended 31 December 2011 (continued)